-If you would like details of the meeting venue etc then please contact Gez using the methods at the bottom of this page.
+If you would like details of the meeting venue etc then please contact us using the methods at the bottom of this page.

+Quest in the North membership and attendance at meetings continues to be vibrant and increasing with things going well.
 We are now in our ninth year of regular group gatherings.
-The meetings have been without exception enjoyable, supportive, often poignant, frank and by common consent well worthwhile travelling (in some cases) long distances to attend.
+The meetings have been without exception enjoyable, supportive, often poignant, frank, and by common consent well worthwhile travelling (in some cases) long distances to attend.